kimmoahola/dotfiles/README.md

 Custom installation step can be put into `$HOME/.dotfiles_extra/install.sh`.
 That will be sourced last in the installation.

-`$HOME/.dotfiles_extra/runcom/*.sh` will be sources from `.bash_profile`.
+`$HOME/.dotfiles_extra/runcom/*.fish` will be sources from `config.fish`.
 You can put your custom settings, such as credentials in there.

 ## Credits